The probabilistic world: Fermions

 We may represent $K_c$ by a diagonal $(2^M\times 2^M)$-matrix with diagonal elements $(-1)^{N_2}$.
 Quantities that are odd with respect to $K_c$ will be considered as imaginary with respect to the complex structure, while even quantities are real.
 For example, the vacuum wave function with $N_1 = N_2 = 0$ is a real constant.
+We will see below alternative choices of complex conjugation related to the map between particles and holes.
+This relation to particle-hole conjugation is better adopted to quantum field theories.
+We continue here first with the choice~\eqref{eq:463} in order to demonstrate the freedom in the choice of complex structures by a particularly simple example.

 \paragraph*{Complex one-particle wave function}

 For one-particle wave functions one has either $N_1 = 1$, $N_2 = 0$, or $N_1 = 0$, $N_2 = 1$.
 The real one-particle wave functions can be written in the form